dentarg/auth0-blog/_posts/2017-04-18-vuejs2-authentication-tutorial.markdown

 The `/api/battles/private` endpoint will receive the token in the header and validate the user.
 If it is valid, the content will be provided to us.

 Now, try to log in again.

 Everything should work fine.
 Pat yourself on the back.
 You have just successfully built a **Vuejs 2** app and added authentication to it!

 ## Conclusion

 **Vuejs 2** is a lightweight, fast and awesome library for building user interfaces.
 Its learning curve is gentle and its API is not complex to understand.
 It has a fast growing community and there are many components available to the public for different functionalities.

 In addition, Auth0 can help secure your **Vuejs 2** apps with more than just username-password authentication.
 It provides features like [multifactor auth](https://auth0.com/docs/multifactor-authentication), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [single sign on (SSO)](https://auth0.com/docs/sso), and more.
 [Sign up](javascript:signup\(\)) today so you can focus on building features unique to your app.

+> Auth0 provides the simplest and easiest to use [user interface tools to help administrators manage user identities](https://auth0.com/user-management) including password resets, creating and provisioning, blocking and deleting users.